 - Striped & Atlantic Spotted Dolphins possible in May

-- Look for the island ‘races’ of birds such as Chaffinch & Goldcrest
+- Roseate Tern and island ‘races’ of birds such as Chaffinch & Goldcrest

 Far out in the Atlantic Ocean, where the Eurasian and North American tectonic plates meet, the nine islands of the Azores archipelago lie in an arc along the Mid-Atlantic Ridge, rising to just over 2,351 metres at their highest point, Mount Pico.
 The Azores offers the best whale-watching opportunities in Europe, and each spring the resident Sperm Whales are joined by other great whales, including the largest animal thought to have ever lived, the Blue Whale.
-The islands are also home to many breeding seabirds such as Cory’s Shearwater, several endemics including Azores Bullfinch and Monteiros Storm Petrel, plus a host of island ‘races’ of familiar birds such as Chaffinch and Goldcrest.
+The islands are also home to many breeding seabirds such as Cory’s Shearwater, and several endemics including Azores Bullfinch and Azores Chaffinch.
 All of the islands in the archipelago have volcanic origins.
 Situated in the eastern Azores, São Miguel is the largest and boasts impressive bubbling calderas and iron-rich thermal pools as well as gardens nestling in secluded valleys and hiking trails with wonderful vistas at every turn.
 Pico lies in the centre of the archipelago, on the Azores Platform, just to the east of the Mid-Atlantic Ridge, and its surrounding seas are a particularly important stopover for migrating whales heading north to their summer feeding grounds.

 Please note that our exact itinerary will be kept flexible, taking into account the weather conditions during the course of each holiday.
 After a week of exciting whale-watching, some gentle birdwatching on land and tasty Azorean cuisine and wine, it will be time to leave our island home and make the short drive back to the airport for our flight to London.